How Huntsville people heard a version of MLK’s iconic ‘I Have a Dream’ speech first

 This is the flyer from MLK’s visit to Oakwood College.
 (Encyclopedia of Alabama)

 “It was major, I mean the campus was just on fire that Dr. Martin Luther King was coming to Oakwood.
 People didn’t even know Oakwood.
 We were rather a small insignificant church-supported college.
-But to have that kind of notoriety was big and as a student, we were just pumped.
+But to have that kind of notoriety was big, and as students, we were just pumped.
 It was fantastic.
 Many of the themes that he presented at the Mall in Washington D.C. a year later, you can hear on that tape in 1962.
-So you might say he was that proving ground.”
+So you might say [this was a] proving ground.”

 Oakwood College graduate D. Tim McDonald in a FOX-54 interview